tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Demon-Thrashing

+Melee Weapon

 Demons struck by this weapon writhe in unexpected agony.
 If you roll a natural 16+ when you hit a demon, you may choose to force the demon to reroll on the Demonic Random Abilities table.
 (Champion: Reroll with a -1 penalty, and if the demon rolls a 0 or less, it becomes vulnerable to all attacks until the end of the battle; epic: reroll with a -2 penalty).

 **Quirk:** Your mood changes every time you take damage.

+---

+#### Destiny-seeking

+Thrown Weapon

+When you throw this weapon at the most dangerous enemy in the battle, increase its damage dice by one size (d4s to d6s, d6s to d8s).

+**Quirk:** Vainglorious.

 ---